Sudanese forces clash in Khartoum after talks break down | Law-Order

 Sudanese forces clash in Khartoum after talks break down

-Sudan's warring parties fought in the capital on Friday after the collapse of talks to maintain a ceasefire and ease a humanitarian crisis, prompting the United States to impose sanctions.
-Residents of Khartoum and Omdurman across the Nile said the army had resumed airstrikes and was using more artillery, but said there was no sign the paramilitary Rapid Support Forces (RSF) was retreating from streets and homes it had occupied.
+More than 100,000 people have fled militia attacks in Darfur in the west to neighbouring Chad since the latest fighting began, and the numbers could double in the next three months, the U.N. refugee agency UNHCR said on Thursday.
+Truce efforts aimed to deliver aid to civilians caught in a war that has brought deadly violence, disabled power and water networks, ruined hospitals and hampered food distribution.

-Sudan's warring parties fought in the capital on Friday after the collapse of talks to maintain a ceasefire and ease a humanitarian crisis, prompting the United States to impose sanctions.
+Sudan's warring parties fought in the capital on Friday after the collapse of talks to maintain a ceasefire and ease a humanitarian crisis.

-Residents of Khartoum and Omdurman across the Nile said the army had resumed airstrikes and was using more artillery, but said there was no sign the paramilitary Rapid Support Forces (RSF) was retreating from streets and homes it had occupied.
+Residents of Khartoum and Omdurman across the Nile said the army had resumed air strikes and was using more artillery.
+But said there was no sign the paramilitary Rapid Support Forces (RSF) was retreating from streets and homes it had occupied, they said.
 "We are suffering so much from this war.
 Since this morning there have been sounds of violence.
 We're living in terror.
-It is a real nightmare," said Shehab al-Din Abdalrahman, 31, in a southern district of the capital.
+It is a real nightmare," said Shehab al-Din Abdalrahman, 31, in a southern district of Khartoum.

 Seven weeks of warfare between the army and RSF have smashed up parts of central Khartoum, threatened to destabilise the wider region, displaced 1.2 million people inside Sudan and sent another 400,000 into neighbouring states.
-The U.S. and Saudi Arabia on Thursday suspended truce talks after a ceasefire they had mediated fell apart, accusing the sides of occupying homes, businesses and hospitals, carrying out airstrikes and attacks and executing banned military movements.
+The United States and Saudi Arabia on Thursday suspended truce talks after a ceasefire they had mediated fell apart, accusing the sides of occupying homes, businesses and hospitals, carrying out air strikes and attacks and executing banned military movements.

 Washington imposed sanctions on businesses belonging to the army and RSF and threatened more action "if the parties continue to destroy their country", a senior U.S. official said.
-The army said on Friday it was "surprised" by the U.S. and Saudi decision to suspend the negotiations after it had made proposals for implementing the agreement, blaming the RSF for truce violations.
-The RSF has blamed the army.
+The army said on Friday it was "surprised" by the U.S. and Saudi decision to suspend the negotiations after it had made proposals for implementing the agreement, blaming the RSF for breaching the truce.
+The RSF on Friday blamed the army for the talks' collapse, accusing it of repeated violations.

 Sudan's ambassador to Washington, Mohamed Abdallah Idris, said the government and army remained committed to the truce and any penalties should be "imposed on the party that did not abide by what it signed" - a reference to the RSF.
 REFUGEES FLEE TO CHAD

-Outside Khartoum, the worst fighting has been in the Darfur region, where a civil war has simmered since 2003, killing around 300,000 people.
+Outside Khartoum, the worst fighting has been in the Darfur region, where a civil war in which about 300,000 people have been killed has simmered since 2003.
 More than 100,000 people have fled militia attacks in Darfur in the west to neighbouring Chad since the latest fighting began, and the numbers could double in the next three months, the U.N. refugee agency UNHCR said on Thursday.

 Truce efforts aimed to deliver aid to civilians caught in a war that has brought deadly violence, disabled power and water networks, ruined hospitals and hampered food distribution.
 Aid workers in Sudan say fierce fighting, rampant looting and reams of red tape are hampering aid efforts.
 The United Nations called on all parties to respect humanitarian work.